 The Adventure Recovery mission is to guide people through the internal and external wilderness, cultivating a lifelong passion for learning and adventure.

-Growth doesn't take place in a vacuum.
+“Growth doesn't take place in a vacuum.
 Awareness of self must be experienced in the full capacity of life.
 Working with individuals now, I see them take newfound skills into new environments, where they can grapple with change.
 This is where the rubber meets the road, in the real world.” —Nate Bennick, National Field Director for Adventure Recovery

-What Is AR Wilderness Outpatient?
+What Is Adventure Outpatient?

 Traditionally, outpatient is defined as: healthcare services provided on an outpatient basis, receiving structured support while still engaging in your day-to-day life.
 This type of care can be appealing because one is able to heal in the context of home, in other words — in one’s natural habitat.

 Environment and habits impact us and our perspectives greatly.
 Where we spend our time, who we spend it with, and how we fill our days can determine our mental and physical well-being.
 There are some basic elements that go into a healthy lifestyle.
 Exercise, rest, connection, self-care, confidence, challenges, personal responsibility, the capacity to ask for help—all impact our well-being.
-We’ve learned that exercise is vital for our health— both physical and mental.
+We’ve learned that exercise is vital for our health—both physical and mental.
 In addition, relationships play a significant role and studies show that social connection can help prevent a sedentary lifestyle and depression.
 Furthermore, research shows that when we feel a sense of community and purpose, we tend to bounce back from setbacks, with deeper resilience and emotional stability overall.

 Time in nature has many positive benefits and serves as a perfect backdrop to learn and apply new behaviors.
 The research reveals that wilderness has a favorable impact on mood and disposition, brain function and cognition, and can boost our immunity.
 In addition, there are multiple evidence-based reasons cited in scientific studies as to why nature and adventure serve mental health.
-Adventure in nature can be utilized as a prevention tool for dangerous high-risk behaviors, and studies show greenspaces can positively affect substance use disorder.
-Some factors contributing to the outcomes include diminished stress, greater capacity for healthy relationship building, and self-awareness.
-These factors are significant when it comes to addiction and mental health care.

-The Mind in Motion
+The Mind on Adventure

 When we move our bodies intentionally in natural settings, we initiate multiple avenues of well-being.
 Exercise invigorates and releases happy hormones and neurotransmitters, which benefit our physiology and psychology.
 What’s more, the immune system is influenced, according to recent research.
 The evidence is clear that when regularly immersed in activities outside, mood is improved, and general disposition is uplifted.
 We feel better, period.
 Furthermore, the results for mental health support increase with coaching and peer support.
 Together, we learn new tools, challenge ourselves and one another, and develop healthy capacity and self-efficacy.
 We build confidence and community simultaneously.
 This is powerful and appealing for many since learning adventure skills ensures consistent and sustainable results that one can apply daily in their own lives.
 To reap the benefits, we must develop new habits and skills and exploring outdoors is the perfect way to cultivate a healthy body and a healthy mind.
 Adventure is a mindset—a way of life.
 And, the bottom line is, it works.
 We see it time and again.
 Movement, connection, growth.

-Wilderness as a Way of Life
+Adventure as a Way of Life

 Is Adventure Recovery Outpatient?